 You can’t re-heat a souffle, the saying goes, and by gathering together the principal cast members of A Fish Called Wanda to play entirely new characters and telling a different story, Cleese attempts to do just that.
 He punningly called this an “equal” (as opposed to “sequel”) to Wanda, but it sadly falls far short.

-The story started life decades earlier as a potential Monty Python sketch thought up by Terry Jones about a zoo that saved itself from bankruptcy by only exhibiting dangerous, bloodthirsty animals.
-Pretty thin stuff, even for a sketch, and Jones may not even have written it down.
+The story started life decades earlier as a potential Monty Python sketch thought up by Jones/Palin about a zoo that saved itself from bankruptcy by only exhibiting dangerous, bloodthirsty animals.
+Pretty thin stuff, even for a sketch, and it may not have even been committed to paper orginally.
 But Cleese mentally filed it away, and resurrected it when it came time to do another movie with the Wanda cast.
 (In exchange for the story idea, Cleese agreed to appear in Jones’ The Wind In The Willows, which we’ll get to in a future entry.)

 The flimsy premise simply cannot support the weight of everything Cleese attempts to pile on it.
 There’s some toothless, obvious satire about corporate greed (Curtis and Kline play the representatives of the American mega-conglomerate that bought out Cleese’s idyllic little British zoo — complications and romance ensue), some farcical physical comedy that is stiff and creaky where Fawlty Towers and Wanda are deft and fleet, and just an overall air of desperation.
 The characters have none of the charm of the Wanda characters, the performances are flat, the underwhelming story clunks through various uninvolving setpieces to reach an unfunny conclusion.
 Nothing in the film works (with the possible exception of Palin as the insect-keeper who simply cannot stop talking — a nice twist on his Wanda character.)